JetBrains/kotlin-web-site/docs/topics/null-safety.md

 val l: Int = if (b != null) b.length else -1
 ```

-Instead of writing the complete `if` expression, you can also express this with the Elvis operator, written `?:`:
+Instead of writing the complete `if` expression, you can also express this with the Elvis operator `?:`:

 ```kotlin
 val l = b?.length ?: -1